 (CNN) -- The International Committee of the Red Cross has said it is "extremely worried" about the fate of three aid workers kidnapped in the Philippines in January.

 Police recover the abandoned vehicle of the Red Cross workers on Sulu in January.

-The ICRC visited the hostages at least once and spoke to them while in captivity, the aid group has said.
+The ICRC has visited the hostages at least once and has spoken to them while in captivity, the aid group has said.

 Several Islamic militant groups, some with ties to al Qaeda, are active in the southern Philippines.
 It is unclear who is responsible for the abductions.

 Sulu is in the far southwestern part of the Philippines.